xinkailin95/GeekFantasy/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;3.
 Click on the app to run (.exe for Window, .app for mac)

 &nbsp;&nbsp;&nbsp;&nbsp;4.
-Choose an resolution, Fullscreen or Window.
+Choose an resolution, Fullscreen or Window and click play!

 &nbsp;&nbsp;&nbsp;&nbsp;5.
 Click starting to start the game, click Introduction to see the background of the game